zed-industries/zed/docs/src/languages/ansible.md

 ### File detection

-By default, the language server attaches to all files of the `.ansible` extension type.
-To attach it automatically to all Ansible files that _aren't_ of the `.ansible` extension type, you can add something like the following under the `"file_types"` section in your `~/.zed/settings.json`:
+By default, to avoid mishandling non-Ansible YAML files, the Ansible Language is not associated with any file extensions by default.
+To change this behavior you can add a `"file_types"` section to the Zed settings inside your project (`.zed/setttings.json`) or your Zed user settings (`~/.config/zed/settings.json`) to match your folder/naming conventions.
+For example:

 ```json
 "file_types": {